thinkpad20/f-C-/README.md

 struct data
 Circle_constructor (int x, int y, double radius) {
-    struct data newData;
+    struct datatype newData;
     newData.oType = Shape_DATA_OTYPE;
     newData.iType = Circle_DATA_ITYPE;
     [...]
 }
 ```

 This is much more elegant and extensible; I'm leaning towards this.
-If everything's allocated on the heap anyway, why worry...
+If everything's allocated on the heap anyway, why worry? :) Also this allows us to define new datatypes without recompiling, or even create "anonymous" temporary datatypes inside of a single context!
+Perfect for an interpreter.